kyma-project/website/content/blog-posts/2019-06-13-release-notes-1.2/index.md

 - [Observability](#observability) - Early version of Kiali added to Istio
 - [Service Mesh](#service-mesh) - Istio update to version 1.1.6

-> **CAUTION:** Before you upgrade to Kyma 1.2, read the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.2/docs/migration-guides/1.1-1.2.md) which describes necessary manual actions required by the Asset Store and the Application Connector.
+> **CAUTION:** Before you upgrade to Kyma 1.2, read the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.2/docs/migration-guides/1.1-1.2.md) which describes necessary manual actions required by the Event Bus, the Asset Store, and the Application Connector.

 ---